dustinpfister/blog_posts/_posts/js-javascript-equals.md

 ## 4 - Conclusion

 So that is it for now when it comes to assignment, equality, and identity in javaScript.
+First off there is finding out of you just want to assign a value to something, for that there is just using = and that is all there is to it.
+Things only get a little involved when it comes to making comparisons between two values in an expresion that will evaluate to true of false.